chrisballinger/prosody-modules/mod_presence_cache/README.markdown

 ---
-summary: Cache presence incoming presence
+summary: Cache presence from remote users
 ...

 Introduction
 ============

-This module stores presence from users contact even when they are offline, so that the client can see who is online faster when they sign in, and won't have to wait for remote servers to reply.
+This module stores a timestamp of the latest presence received from users contacts so that the client can see who is online faster when they sign in, and won't have to wait for remote servers to reply.

-Note that in its current form, the number of presence stanzas sent to a client is doubled, as the client would get both the cached stanzas and replies to presence probes.
-Also see [mod\_throttle\_presence].

 Configuration
 =============